-Our homebuilding operations include operations in Texas, California, North Carolina and Florida.
-These markets occasionally experience extreme weather conditions such as tornadoes and/or hurricanes.
-California has experienced a significant number of earthquakes, wildfires, flooding, landslides and other natural disasters in recent years.
+Our homebuilding operations include operations in Texas, California, the Carolinas and Florida.
+These markets occasionally experience extreme weather conditions such as tornadoes and/or hurricanes, earthquakes, wildfires, flooding, landslides, sink-holes and other natural disasters in recent years.
 We do not insure against some of these risks.
 These occurrences could damage or destroy some of our homes under construction or our building lots, which may result in uninsured or underinsured losses.
 We could also suffer significant construction delays or substantial fluctuations in the pricing or availability of building materials due to such disasters.
 Any of these events could cause a decrease in our revenue, cash flows and earnings.